-The following components of the SFO Shoreline Protection Program (project) are under review:
+The safety of the following components of the SFO Shoreline Protection Program (project) are under review by the Engineering Criteria Review Board (ECRB):

-- 1. Steel sheet pile sea wall with outboard rock armoring of Class 4 riprap in Reaches 2-14. - 2.
-One area of sheet pile wall in an area of new Bay fill has geotechnical treatments including temporary earth surcharging, dredging soft Bay mud to reach depth of approximately 20 feet below MSL, and new wick drains (Reaches 7 and 8). - 3.
-Poured in place reinforced concrete sea wall with outboard rock armoring of Class 4 riprap will be in Reaches 1 and 15 that do not border San Francisco Bay. - 4.
-7 Openings in the walls for roads with gates that would automatically rise up (or in one case be manually deployed) when flooding is predicted. - 5.
-Modifications to storm drain outfalls including rerouting of some storm drain pump station outfalls up and over the new sea walls with associated rock energy dissipators.
-Some storm drain outfalls will go through the new walls. - 6.
-Approximately 26 acres of fill in open Bay waters.
+- Steel sheet pile sea wall with outboard rock armoring of Class 4 riprap in Reaches 2-14. - One area of sheet pile wall in an area of new Bay fill has geotechnical treatments including temporary earth surcharging, dredging soft Bay mud to reach depth of approximately 20 feet below MSL, and new wick drains (Reaches 7 and 8). - Poured in place reinforced concrete sea wall with outboard rock armoring of Class 4 riprap in Reach 1 (Reach 15 is not included as it appears to not be located on Bay fill).

+- Openings in the walls for roads with gates that would automatically rise up (or in one case be manually deployed) when flooding is predicted. - Modifications to storm drain outfalls including rerouting of some storm drain pump station outfalls up and over the new sea walls with associated rock energy dissipators.
+Some storm drain outfalls will go through the new walls. - Approximately 26 acres of fill in open Bay waters.

-Purpose of this Meeting
+Purpose of this Meeting/Summary of First Meeting

 The purpose of the meeting is to request the review and advice of the ECRB about the safety aspects of the sea wall design that could affect the public through impacts to the San Francisco Airport, a critical public facility.
-BCDC requests the assessment of the adequacy of the engineering criteria of the new sea wall (the project) that is the main focus of this review.
+BCDC requests the assessment of the adequacy of the engineering criteria of the new sea wall (the project) which is the main focus of this review.